sftpgo/docs/docs/env-vars.md

 - Set environment variables for SFTPGo plugins.

 However, you cannot set command flags this way because these files are read after SFTPGo starts and the config dir must already be set.
-Of course you can also set environment variables with the method provided by the operating system of your choice.
+You can also set environment variables using the method provided by your operating system.

 **Example:** to enable the SFTP service on port 2222, set the proxy protocol, and configure an EventStore plugin, create a file such as `/etc/sftpgo/env.d/custom.env` with the following content: